styly-dev/STYLY-XR-Rig/README.md

 # STYLY-XR-Rig

 STYLY-XR-Rig is intended to help creators and STYLY developers to make experiences on multi platforms including Vision Pro.

+STYLY-XR-Rig is designed to work for XR Interaction Toolkit with multiple environment
+- Vision Pro
+- OpenXR Devices

 # How the Rig is made
 This section is written for maintenance purose of this repository.